7 Questions to Ask Before You Stop Paying Your Student Loans in Forbearance

 If you’re pursuing Public Service Loan Forgiveness — you have a direct loan, you’re on an eligible repayment plan and you work for a qualifying employer — then you can and should take advantage of the relief period by making no payments.

 Those zero-dollar payments still count toward your total to earn forgiveness, and if your loans happen to be forgiven during this period, all the better.
+In fact, the Department of Education announced in January that up to 550,000 borrowers will see “accelerated forgiveness” of their loans.

 But if you’ve lost your job or have had your hours cut to less than the 30-hour minimum, your non-payments will not count toward forgiveness (but you still don’t have to pay while in the forbearance period).